esamattis/requirejs-hbs/README.md

 # Simple Handlebars loader plugin for RequireJS

-Simpler version of [SlexAxton/require-handlebars-plugin][] without any extra helpers and dependencies to configure (i18n, json2 etc.).
+Simpler version of [SlexAxton/require-handlebars-plugin][] without any extra helpers to configure (i18n).
 Just simple [Handlebars][] loader and precompiler for [RequireJS][].

 ## Usage